• Slide title

 5. Throw the salad leaves into a salad bowl and top with the remaining ingredients (quantities at your discretion!).

-6. Finely chop the flat leaf parsley and scatter over the salad.
+6. Finely chop the flat leaf parsley (if using) and scatter over the salad.

 Share recipe